Brian Krzanich: Intel

 In January 2017, Krzanich spoke out against Executive Order 13769, U.S. President Donald Trump's executive order banning entry into the country by residents of seven predominantly Muslim nations.
 In February, he stood alongside Trump at the White House to announce a $7 billion investment in a new factory in Chandler.
 However, the factory was not built.
 The announcement was made one day after Intel and other companies told a court that they believed Trump's immigration order was unconstitutional.
 Krzanich also expressed support for the president's regulatory and tax policies on behalf of Intel.
 Krzanich supported transgender rights before and after Trump announced the reinstatement of the ban on military service by transgender individuals in July.

 In August, Krzanich became the third executive to leave the Trump administration's American Manufacturing Council in 24 hours (following Kenneth Frazier and Kevin Plank, the CEOs of Merck & Co. and Under Armour, respectively), based on the president's response to the Unite the Right rally.
 In a blog post confirming his resignation, Krzanich said "promoting American manufacturing 'should not be a political issue'".
 He and other CEOs in the technology industry called for legal protections for "Dreamers", or immigrants who arrived in the U.S. as children, after the Trump administration rescinded the immigration policy known as Deferred Action for Childhood Arrivals (DACA) in September 2017.

 Krzanich's involvement in politics and Intel's diversity initiatives required the company to increase personal security funding for Krzanich and other colleagues because of received threats.
 He has made personal political contributions through Intel's political action committee.

 In November 2017, Krzanich exercised stock options and sold shares in Intel worth $24 million after the company had learned that all its chips sold in the last decade had a major and fundamental security vulnerability.
 When the news became public in January 2018, the timing of the sale was questioned.
 Krzanich retained 250,000 shares, the minimum amount allowed under his employment agreement and approximately half of the 495,000 shares he held prior to the transaction.

-Extramarital affair and resignation

-In June 2018, Krzanich resigned as CEO of Intel after an internal probe found that he had engaged in a consensual relationship with a subordinate, which Intel said violated its anti-fraternization policy.
-According to various news outlets, the extramarital affair began before the enactment of the anti-fraternization policy and ended several years before his resignation.
+By June 2018, an investigation launched against Krzanich after an employee at Intel reported a tip of him having engaged in a consensual relationship with a subordinate.
+According to various news outlets, the extramarital affair began before the enactment of the anti-fraternization policy and ended several years before the investigation and his subsequent resignation.
+On June 21, Krzanich was ousted as the CEO of Intel.

 CDK Global

 On November 7, 2018, Krzanich was announced to be the new chief executive officer and president of CDK Global, replacing former CEO Brian MacDonald.

-Board service

-Krzanich has served on the boards of the energy company Lilliputian and the Semiconductor Industry Association (SIA), for which he also served as the elected chairman in 2015.
-He was elected to Deere & Co.'s board of directors in January 2016.
-He was appointed chairman of the Drone Advisory Committee, which offers recommendations to the Federal Aviation Administration, in May 2016.
+In July of 2022, Krzanich stepped down from the position and Brian P. MacDonald was appointed acting President and Chief Executive Officer.